gbv/jskos/jskos.md

 [closed world statements]: #closed-world-statements

-By default, a JSKOS document should be interpreted as possibly incomplete: a missing property does not imply that no value exists for this property: this assumption is also known as open-world assumption.
+By default, a JSKOS document should be interpreted as possibly incomplete: a missing field does not imply that no value exists for this field: this assumption is also known as open-world assumption.
 Applications SHOULD support closed world statements to explicitly disable the open world assumption for selected properties and explicitly state the known absence or existence of